Chhetri: Etymology and background

+The family occupation of Chhetris

+The caste system of Nepal was decided according to the occupation they did from the ancestors of their family, known as Dharma (Devanagari: धर्म).
+The family occupation of Brahmin was guru or the spiritual leader in Hinduism whereas that of Chhetri was military and political leaders.
+Hence, the majority of military and political positions have been historically occupied by Chhetris until now.

 History

 They are thought to be connected to the Khasas mentioned in the ancient Indian literature and the medieval Khasa kingdom.
 In the early modern history of Nepal, Chhetris played a key role in the Unification of Nepal, providing the core of the Gorkhali army of the mid-18th century.
 Bir Bhadra Thapa was a Thapa of Chhetri group and leading Bharadar during Unification of Nepal.
 His grandson Bhimsen Thapa became Mukhtiyar (Prime Minister) of Nepal.
 Swarup Singh Karki, a leading politician and military officer, belonged to Chhetri family.
-Abhiman Singh Basnyat of Basnyat dynasty and Damodar Pande of Pande dynasty were both members of Chhetri caste.
-Jung Bahadur Rana, founder of Rana dynasty also belonged to the Chhetri community.
+Abhiman Singh Basnyat of Basnyat dynasty, Damodar Pande of Pande dynasty were both members of Chhetri caste, and Jung Bahadur Rana, founder of Rana dynasty also belonged to the Chhetri community.

-During the monarchy, Chhetris continued to dominate the ranks of the Nepalese government, Nepalese Army, Nepalese Police and administration.
+For 104 years since the middle of the 19th century until 1951, hereditary Rana prime ministers wielded absolute rule in the country relegating the monarchy to a mere figurehead.During the monarchy, Chhetris continued to dominate the ranks of the Nepalese government, Nepalese Army, Nepalese Police and administration.

 Chhetri noble families

-The most prominent feature of Nepalese Chhetri society has been the ruling Shah dynasty (1768–2008), the Rana Prime Ministers (1846–1953), Pande family, Thapa family, Basnyat family,. that marginalized the monarchy, and the Chhetri presence in the armed forces, police, and Government of Nepal.
+Most of the political leadership of the Gorkha Kingdom (and later, Kingdom of Nepal) hailed from Chhetri families; primarily from the families of Basnyats, Baniyas, Kunwars, Khatris, Pandes, and Thapas who formed the nobility known as Kazis and Sardars.
+The political and administrative dominance of Chhetris in the kingdom of Nepal continued with the dynastic rule of the Rana Prime Ministers (1846–1953), the Pande family, the Thapa family, and the Basnyat family, all of whom held the most prominent positions in the country and overwhelmingly monopolized the Chhetri presence in the Government of Nepal, its military and police.
 In traditional and administrative professions, Chhetris were given favorable treatment by the royal government.

 Chhetri and premiership

-The nobility of Gorkha were mainly from Chhetri families and they had a strong presence in civil administration affairs.
-All of the Prime Minister of Nepal between 1768 and 1950 were Chhetris with the exception of Ranga Nath Poudyal, being a Brahmin.
+The nobility of Gorkha were mainly from Chhetri families and they had strong presence in civil administration affairs.
+All of the Prime Minister of Nepal between 1768 and 1950 were Chhetris with the exception of Ranga Nath Poudyal, being a Bahun, and Fateh Jung Shah, being a Thakuri.
 These number varied after the democratization of Nepal.
 Between 1951 and 1997, out of the 16 Prime Ministers of Nepal, 5 of them were Chhetris.